acidb/mobiscroll-docs/docs/vue/core-concepts/instance.md

 ## Getting the instance

 To get the instance of a component there is a special attribute called `ref`.
 The `ref` attribute is used to obtain a direct reference to the DOM element it is placed on.
 In the case of [components](https://vuejs.org/guide/essentials/template-refs.html#ref-on-component), the `ref` attribute will return the Vue component.
-The public methods that are callable for Mobiscroll components are accessible under a property called `instance`.
-The `instance` property is the only public property of the Mobiscroll Vue components and every component methods must be called through it.

 :::info
 Usually for Vue components the public methods and properties are on the Vue component itself, returned by the `ref` attribute.
 In the case of the Mobiscroll Vue components, this is **different**.
 The `instance` property is the only accessible property and all the methods must be accessed through it.